Returning to Ireland

 Have proof in the form of a Marriage/civil partnership certificate, passports and evidence of joint address.

-At this time, stamp 4 immigration permission may be issued.
-Giving the right to live and work in Ireland without need for employment permit.
+At this time, stamp 4 immigration permission may be issued giving the right to live and work in Ireland without the need for an employment permit.
 This is valid for 1-5 years.

 Guideline processing time